icco/pseudoweb/_drafts/2015-05-05-ddos-and-you.md

  - Restore a database snapshot
  - Turn up a new app server
  - Create read-only database slaves and point the apps at them
- - Common useful SQL queuries
+ - Common useful SQL queries
  - How to setup the dev environment
  - How to respond to every alert you receive

 ### Backups

 Speaking of backups, do them.
 If you care about your data, I usually advocate for at least hourly backups for the past week, and daily backups for the last month.
 These should be written to somewhere that is not your database server.
-I usually gzip, encrypt, and upload to GCS.
+I usually GZip, encrypt, and upload to GCS.
 If you care less, then just daily backups for the last month.

 All code should be versioned.
-You should never be running code in production that isn't commited somewhere in a cannonical place.
+You should never be running code in production that isn't committed somewhere in a canonical place.

-Take harddrive snapshots every time you make a significant change to the system.
+Take hard drive snapshots every time you make a significant change to the system.
 Usually I have the last step of my turn up automation be a snapshot, and then the first step to let you boot a VM from a saved snapshot instead of building from scratch.

 ## Acting in the face of an attack